· Zayd Khan · technical · 4 min read

 - For large catalogs, consider using Shopify’s bulk editor or CSV import to add location data to multiple products at once

 This metafield customization gives you a professional warehouse management feature without additional costs.
-By using Shopify's built-in functionality, you've created a custom solution that can significantly improve your fulfillment efficiency and accuracy.
+By using Shopify’s built-in functionality, you’ve created a custom solution that can significantly improve your fulfillment efficiency and accuracy.
+For stores that ship internationally, market-specific order rules can further streamline how you handle orders from different regions.

 While this customization isn’t directly related to most Shopify apps, it works perfectly alongside tools like DC Order Limits to create a more streamlined, error-proof fulfillment process for your business.